-One of the worst results of dealing with the COVID epidemic is about face masks.
+One of the worst results of dealing with the COVID epidemic is face masks.
 How did a simple life-saving deed become political?
-Here on Roosevelt Island, a blogger who excels at copying and pasting others’ content hosts a reader who says, “the liberals on this island will never stop wearing their mask .i actually saw a man wearing his mask in his apartment . lol”
+Here on Roosevelt Island, a blogger who excels at copying and pasting others’ content hosts a reader who says, “the liberals on this island will never stop wearing their mask.
+I actually saw a man wearing his mask in his apartment. lol”

 How low do you let your readers go?